-- Fraud by failing to disclose information Examples include failing to disclose a financial interest in a company KCC is trading with or failing to disclose a personal relationship with someone who is applying for a job at the council. - Fraud by abuse of position Examples include a carer who steals money from the person they are caring for, or staff who order goods and services through the Council's accounts for their own use. - 3.
+- Fraud by abuse of position Examples include a carer who steals money from the person they are caring for, or staff who order goods and services through the Council's accounts for their own use. - Failure to prevent fraud Examples of this include selecting suppliers and business partners that might act as an agent to commit fraud, hiring people who have committed fraud or allowing conflicts of interest that encourage fraud. - 7.
 While fraud is often seen as a complex financial crime, in its simplest form, fraud is lying.
 Some people will lie, or withhold information, or generally abuse their position to try to trick someone else into believing something that is not true.